crate/crate/blackbox/docs/interfaces/postgres.rst

 Introduction
 ============

-CrateDB contains experimental support for the `PostgreSQL wire protocol v3`_.
+CrateDB contains support for the `PostgreSQL wire protocol v3`_.

 If a node is started with postgres support enabled it will bind to port ``5432`` by default.
 To use a custom port, set the corresponding